komuw/naz/README.md

 )
 ```

-#### 5. Queuing
+#### 5. Broker
 **How does your application and `naz` talk with each other?**
 It's via a broker interface.
 Your application queues messages to a broker, `naz` consumes from that broker and then `naz` sends those messages to SMSC/server.
-You can implement the queuing mechanism any way you like, so long as it satisfies the `BaseBroker` interface as [defined here](https://github.com/komuw/naz/blob/master/naz/q.py)
+You can implement the broker mechanism any way you like, so long as it satisfies the `BaseBroker` interface as [defined here](https://github.com/komuw/naz/blob/master/naz/broker.py)
 Your application should call that class's `enqueue` method to -you guessed it- enqueue messages to the queue while `naz` will call the class's `dequeue` method to consume from the broker.
 Your application should enqueue a dictionary/json object with any parameters but the following are mandatory:
 ```bash